Prices rise and businesses grow, but ECB probably not for turning

 With the picture improving and the latest rebound in oil prices not yet factored into the ECB’s December projections, the central bank may have to revise up its forecasts, but few expect this to translate into immediate policy action.

+Ford Motor Co’s scrapping of a planned Mexican car factory to add 700 jobs in Michigan following Trump’s criticism will have done little to ease such concerns.

-Finally, the ECB is wary of tweaking its bond-buying machine – which has acted as a safety net for the eurozone economy – in a year dense with political risk.
+Finally, the ECB is wary of making any change to its bond-buying machine –which has acted as a safety net for the eurozone economy by taming market pressure and lowering borrowing costs for governments – in a year dense with political risk.

+Voters in France, Germany, the Netherlands and possibly Italy will go to the polls amid rising support for anti-euro parties.

+Having just extended the asset-purchase programme until December, the ECB’s aim is to hold off any more moves until after the September vote in Germany, where its policy is viewed by many Germans as depressing returns for savers and inflating property prices.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.